-All the time I know that it takes a few others to be committed with me to this idea of exploring, creating and informing in the public interest to keep this experiment in democracy going.
-But I also keenly aware that if I did not show up each day this experiment would not be all it can be and that choosing each day to ‘be present’ is good but still not enough.
+To keep this hyper-local experiment in democracy, Community TV , going it takes a few others to be committed along with me to this idea of exploring, creating and informing in the public interest.
+However, I am keenly aware that if I did not show up each day this experiment would not be all it can be and that choosing each day to ‘be present’ is good; but still not enough.

 Fifty Thousand Dollars

 When I made this post I was feeling with intensity that we may have lost 365 days of closeness to the goal to be mortgage-free because of unexpected ghost-like equipment breakdowns.
 I mused that if I could win a purpose-prize or find some other means to raise $50,000 I would encourage the governance team to check off one strategic goal related to sustainability: To finalize ownership of the property at 28 So Orchard St. Wallingford CT.